-Socio-political comedian, community activist, and latenight TV host W. Kamau Bell is taking the comedy world by storm.
-The third cycle of his weekly half-hour FX series, Totally Biased with W. Kamau Bell, premiered on January 17th, 2013.
-The series premiered on Thursday, August 9th, 2012 to critical acclaim with The NY Times calling Kamau “the most promising new talent in political comedy in many years.”
-The show was nominated for “Best Talk Series” at the 2012 NAACP Image Awards and Salon.com listed Kamau on their “Sexiest Men of 2012” list, calling the show “surreptitiously revolutionary in its effortless diversity and humanism.”
-The San Francisco Chronicle raves, “it makes The Daily Show seem like something your dad watches…FX should consider giving Bell a nightly slot.”
-Totally Biased is executive produced by Chris Rock, who became a fan after seeing a performance of Kamau’s one man show.
+Socio-political comedian W. Kamau Bell has emerged as the post-modern voice of comedy.
+Named an Ambassador of Racial Justice by the ACLU, his weekly half-hour FX comedy series, Totally Biased with W. Kamau Bell, premiered in August 2012 and became a critically acclaimed but criminally short nightly show in September of 2013 on FX’s new comedy network FXX.
+The NY Times called Kamau “the most promising new talent in political comedy in many years.”
+The show was nominated for “Best Talk Series” at the 2012 NAACP Image Awards and Salon.com listed Kamau on their “Sexiest Men of 2012” list, calling the series “surreptitiously revolutionary in its effortless diversity and humanism.”
+The San Francisco Chronicle raved, “it makes The Daily Show seem like something your dad watches.”
+Totally Biased was executive produced by Chris Rock, who became a fan after seeing a performance of Kamau’s one man show.

 In 2010, Kamau released his second stand up album, Face Full of Flour, which was named one of the Top 10 Best Comedy Albums of the year by iTunes and Punchline Magazine.
-His first album One Nig Only was released in 2007.
+His first album One Night Only was released in 2007.
 Also in 2007 he developed his one-man show The W. Kamau Bell Curve: Ending Racism in About An Hour, which received rave reviews from audiences, critics, and industry insiders.
 The show was a comedy pick in The Guardian during its 2011 run at the Edinburgh Fringe Festival, a Time Out NY critic’s pick in the 2010 NY Comedy Festival, and played to sold-out audiences in the 2009 NY International Fringe Festival.

 Praised by Punchline Magazine as “one of our nation’s most adept racial commentators with a blistering wit,” Kamau was voted San Francisco’s best comedian by the SF Weekly, the SF Bay Guardian, and 7×7 Magazine.
 Robin Williams calls Kamau “ferociously funny,” and Vernon Reid of the band Living Colour offers “W. Kamau Bell is in the vanguard of a new era of American comedy for an unsettling, troubling, and strangely hopeful time.
 Firmly in the fearless tradition of Mort Sahl, Lenny Bruce, Richard Pryor, and Chris Rock.
 Comedy as common sense purged of the absurd hypocrisy that is Our America.”
 The SF Weekly called Kamau “smart, stylish, and very much in the mold of politically outspoken comedians like Dave Chappelle,” though he was more excited that they called him “handsome.”